eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       </div>
       <div class="section" data-description="horn">
         <h2>Citadel Entrance</h2>
-        Prepare to face a collection of all of the enemies you have faced before.
+        <p>Prepare to face a collection of all of the enemies you have faced before.
 Using the horn at the back of the room will pull even more enemies into the fight and aggro them immediately, it does give you an achievement though.
-There are a few heavy sacks and chests here and through the corridor towards the last boss.
+There are a few heavy sacks and chests here and through the corridor towards the last boss.</p>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>